ronnachate/inventory-api-nestjs/README.md

 ## Description

-POS Rest api version with Nest, and TypeORM
+POS Rest api with Nest and TypeORM, including Jwt authentication with password.js

 ## Installation